• Skip to primary navigation

 One workaround that seems to be working for some users is to unsubscribe using the iPhone and then re-subscribe using your iPad.
 When you do this, you will be able to access Apple News + on the iPad as well as the iPhone.

-The section above suggests to unsubscribe and then re-subscribe from Apple News + service in order to get it working on another Apple device under your Apple id.
+The section above suggests unsubscribing and then re-subscribe from Apple News + service in order to get it working on another Apple device under your Apple ID.
+If that’s something that you want to try, here are the steps you need to take:

-Some users seem to have issues with Apple News this morning.
+Some users seem to have issues with Apple News.
 The app seems to be crashing unexpectedly.
-We didn’t see this issue yesterday when the new iOS 12.2 was released.
-Appears to be an issue on Apple’s servers and hopefully they are looking into it.
+We haven’t seen this issue occur very frequently, but it does have a tendency of cropping up every once in a while.
+Appears to be an issue on Apple’s servers and hopefully, they are looking into it.

-In the meantime, make sure that you have rebooted your iPhone or iPad after iOS 12.2 update to reduce the chance of crashing apps.
+In the meantime, make sure that you have rebooted your iPhone or iPad after it’s been updated to reduce the chance of crashing apps.

 Another workaround to the crashing issue, reported by some users is to follow these steps in sequence.

-Definitely a weird workaround and we haven’t tested this.
+This is definitely a weird workaround and but we’ve heard that this works for quite a few people experiencing the same issues.
 Give it a try and see if it works for you.
-We think that the issue is on Apple’s servers and they will be fixing this problem very soon.
+We think that the issue is on Apple’s servers and this sporadically occurs whenever there’s a hiccup on Apple’s side.
+There’s also a chance that

 How To Use Apple News+ on MacBook